sicaboy/fe-webpack-demo/README.md

-# Front-end snippet for Webpack demonstration for starter
+# Front-end snippet of Webpack tutorial for beginner

 ## Initialize: